 The joint clinical and academic programmes tend to follow a structured pathway, which includes the following levels:

-For doctors and dentists wanting to undertake a split research and clinical qualification, sign up to the NIHR Integrated Academic Training Programme.
+For doctors and dentists interested in undertaking a clinical academic career please see the NIHR Integrated Academic Training Programme.

 Potentially, healthcare professionals can start their academic research training directly after registration although it is more likely that this will happen after some clinical experience.
 There are also new opportunities to undertake internships that help staff prepare for working in a research environment.